Minalinskyy/LostObjects/README.md

 And open your sql manage page, import the sql file, the database and pre-inserted data will be done automatically.

 That's all.
 Just have a try if this is interesting for you.

+PS： Here is a link which you can try the system:  http://http://lostobjects.minalinsky.info/  The username and password are same as exemple.